cornerstone-consulting/INFIODocs/infio-docs.md

 ##### Babelfish Deployment - Deploy table elements

-After schema and data migration, you can deploy additional table elements such as indexes, foreign keys, and constraints that were not migrated automatically by DMS.
+After schema and data migration, you can deploy additional table elements such as indexes, foreign keys, and constraints that were not migrated while running DMS tasks.
 This ensures full functionality on the target database.

 ![babelfish deploy table elements](images/babelfish_deploy_table_elements.png)